 $ brew cask install google-chrome

-- Bash shipped with Mac is old, upgrade to latest.
+- Bash shipped with Mac is old, better upgrade to latest.

 1$ brew install bash

-- pbcopy, pbpaste – interacts with pasteboard (clipboard)
+- pbcopy, pbpaste – interacts with pasteboard, which is Mac’s clipboard.

 12$ echo "copy this to clipboard" | pbcopy$ pbpaste # Pastes the content of clipboard